REconomy: A Transition Perspective

 - What if, instead of extracting resources, businesses participated in lowering our carbon footprint and regenerating our ecosystem?

 REconomy has its roots in the work of Transition Town Totnes, which brought together community stakeholders to develop a shared economic vision.
-They mapped the market potential of local “resilience building” economic sectors (energy efficiency, renewable energy, local food, and social services like child and eldercare) and developed an incubator to support entrepreneurs in meeting these community needs.
+They mapped the market potential of local “resilience building” economic sectors (energy efficiency, renewable energy, local food, and social services like child and eldercare) and developed a business incubator to support local entrepreneurs in meeting community needs.

 That was just the beginning!
-REconomy took hold in lots of different actions involving new businesses and financing mechanisms, alternative currencies, sharing strategies, and more.
+REconomy took hold in lots of different actions including new business financing mechanisms, alternative currencies, sharing strategies, and more.

 REconomy is not just for business people.
 It’s for everyone who buys, banks, or invests.
 Learn more about Reconomy: